tiny kitchen space-saving struggles

 Open Shelving is an Option in tiny kitchens

 Some will argue that open shelving is not a viable solution for space-saving.
 In fact, since there is no width limitation, open shelving allows for some wider storage options.
-Not only can plates be put on the open shelves, but cups and cooking pans can also be used.
+Plates can be put on the open shelves, and cups and cooking pans can also be used.

 Wall racks can be mounted to store these objects, typically occupying much wall cabinet space.
-Additionally, spice rack holders can also be mounted onto cabinet doors to increase the storage available.
+Spice rack holders can also be mounted onto cabinet doors to increase available storage.

-The more free space in the cabinets that are freed, the more flexible space a homeowner has for larger countertop appliances to free up countertop space.
+The more free space in the freed kitchen cabinets, the more flexibility a homeowner has for larger countertop appliances to free up countertop space.

 Smaller than standard appliances?